evanx/bashbin/redis-scan/readme.md

     then
       break
     fi
-    sleep .1 # sleep for 100ms to manage the load on Redis and the server while cat /proc/loadavg | grep -qv ^[0-1] do
+    while cat /proc/loadavg | grep -qv ^[0-1]
+    do
       log 'sleep - load' `cat /proc/loadavg | cut -f1 -d' '`